© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Linear earthworks known as Woodhouse Moor Rein and South Dyke, part of the Aberford Dyke system is a scheduled monument protected by Historic England under reference 1016954.
 View the official record →

-Woodhouse Moor Rein and South Dyke is a linear earthwork system forming part of the Aberford Dyke complex in Yorkshire, England.
+Woodhouse Moor Rein and South Dyke is a component of the Aberford Dyke system, a series of linear earthworks located near Aberford in North Yorkshire.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1016954.

 Linear earthworks known as Woodhouse Moor Rein and South Dyke, part of the Aberford Dyke system is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1016954.